pywbem/pywbem/docs/mocksupport.rst

         def __init__(self, cimrepository):
             self.cimrepository = cimrepository

-        def InvokeMethod(self, namespace, methodname, objectname, Params):
+        def InvokeMethod(self, namespace, MethodName, ObjectName, Params):
             """
             The parameters and return for Invoke method are defined in :meth:`~pywbem_mock.MethodProvider.InvokeMethod`

-            This acts as both a static (objectname is only classname) and dynamic (objectname is an instance name) method provider
+            This acts as both a static (ObjectName is only classname) and dynamic (ObjectName is an instance name) method provider
             """
             # validate namespace using method in BaseProvider
             self.validate_namespace(namespace)

             # get classname and validate.
 This provider uses only one class
-            if isinstance(objectname, six.string_types):
+            if isinstance(ObjectName, six.string_types):
-                classname = objectname
+                classname = ObjectName
             else:
-                classname = objectname.classname
+                classname = ObjectName.classname
             assert classname.lower() == 'tst_class'

             # Test if class exists.